elizabethdinella/SOAP-50-artifact/README.md

 First run the `setup.sh` script to expand the SF100 jar files.
 Next, run `run_evo.sh` modify the flags for which EvoSuite jar to use (`OG`) and which target project to generate tests for (`proj`).
 The script will execute EvoSuite in modular testing mode for each method in the given project.

+Prerequisites are included in the Dockerfile.
+If you wish to run without docker, ensure you have the following requirements:
+- java 11.0.11
+- python3